microsoft/malmo/doc/install_readme.md

 ## Next steps ##

 1. Explore the samples.
+2. Follow the Tutorial in Python_Examples/Tutorial.pdf
-2. Explore the documentation.
+3. Explore the documentation.
 The 'Classes' tab above explains the API and the mission format.
-3. Report any problems.
+4. Report any problems.
 Please keep in touch at the web address above.